 There is an amazing food scene.
 Portland has over 500 food carts available at any given time.
 Most carts are organized into what are called “Pods.”
 These are surface lots with more than a few carts with endless beers to compliment it, thanks to more microbreweries than any city in the U.S.

 A stunning, 80-acre botanical garden, featuring more than 20 specialty gardens showcasing the diverse botanical beauty of the Willamette Valley and the Pacific Northwest.
-On-site is a visitor center and gift shop as well as a nursery to buy plants for your home that were grown right here in the garden.
-We have 4 miles of ADA paths.
+On-site is a visitor center and gift shop as well as a nursery to buy plants for your home that were grown right in their garden.
+They also have 4 miles of ADA paths.

 Artisan chocolate fudge and truffles made by the Brigittine Monks.
 Is the secret ingredient faith?
 Hand-swirled fudge and hand-rolled truffles.
 For decades the Brothers have refined their exceptionally delicious recipes for small-batch fudge in many flavors and explored new taste indulgences for their silky truffles.
 Visit the Oregon monastery’s tasting room just 5 miles from Bella Collina B & B.

 McMinnville is a modest-sized town with two exceptional museums.
-One is dedicated to flight, which has as its featured airplane “The Spruce Goose,” the largest wooden airplane ever built.
+One is dedicated to flight and houses “The Spruce Goose,” the largest wooden airplane ever built.
 In fact, it is so large that the museum had to be built around it.
 The other is The Evergreen Space Museum which transports you back to a time when travel to the stars was just a dream and then winds you through history from miniature rockets launched from remote farms to the robotic spacecraft we know today.
 See the artifacts and spacecraft up close—from rocket booster systems to manned and unmanned spacecraft.